-The housing exclusion applies only to amounts considered paid for with employer-provided amounts, which includes any amounts paid to you or paid or incurred on your behalf by your employer that are taxable foreign earned income to you for the year (without regard to the foreign earned income exclusion).
+The foreign housing exclusion applies only to amounts considered paid for with employer-provided amounts, which includes any amounts paid to you or paid or incurred on your behalf by your employer that are taxable foreign earned income to you for the year (without regard to the foreign earned income exclusion).
 The housing deduction applies only to amounts paid for with self-employment earnings.

-Housing expenses include your reasonable expenses actually paid or incurred for housing in a foreign country for you and (if they lived with you) for your spouse and dependents.
+Housing expenses include reasonable expenses actually paid or incurred for housing in a foreign country for you and (if they lived with you) for your spouse and dependents.
 Consider only housing expenses for the part of the year that you qualify for the foreign earned income exclusion.

 Housing expenses do not include expenses that are lavish or extravagant under the circumstances, the cost of buying property, purchased furniture or accessories, and improvements and other expenses that increase the value or appreciably prolong the life of your property.

 Your housing expenses may not exceed a certain limit.
 The limit on housing expenses varies depending upon the location in which you incur housing expenses.
 The limit on housing expenses is computed using the worksheet on page 3 of the Instructions for Form 2555.
 Additionally, foreign housing expenses may not exceed your total foreign earned income for the taxable year.

-Your foreign housing deduction cannot be more than your foreign earned income less the total of your (1) foreign earned income exclusion, plus (2) your housing exclusion, if any.
+Your foreign housing deduction cannot be more than your foreign earned income less the total of (1) your foreign earned income exclusion, plus (2) your housing exclusion, if any.
 You would not have both a foreign housing deduction and a foreign housing exclusion unless during the tax year you were both self-employed and an employee.

-Although the foreign housing exclusion and/or the deduction will reduce your regular income tax, they will not reduce your self-employment tax.
+Although the foreign housing exclusion and/or deduction will reduce your regular income tax, they will not reduce your self-employment tax.